 A University may be accredited by CAPTE.
 That does not provide accreditation to their post-professional program.
 In this light, a school may claim to offer a Residency or Fellowship program by an accredited University.
 This is true, but confusing to the potential student.
 The university is accredited but not for those professional programs.

-At this point in time, within the United States, no post-professional program has academic accreditation.
+At this point in time, no post-professional program has academic accreditation.
 Primarily due to the fact that these post-professional programs do not offer degrees.
 There are a few exceptions that tie their residency to a Master’s program in Health Sciences.
 In those cases, the residency is not accredited, the Master’s in Health Sciences is instead.
 There is also a lack of an accrediting agency for specific post professional physical therapy programs.

 The Ola Grimsby Institute is the only Post-professional Institution approved by the Board of Education for granting post-professional clinical and Academic degrees, the Doctor of Manual Therapy and the PhD in Orthopaedic Manual Therapy respectively.
 These degrees meet all University standards for terminal degree granting.
 IRB approved clinical trials are performed, Dissertation committees are developed for each student by Health Care and Research Experts that are full Faculty at major Universities, and the development of a full professional Dissertation with defense.
 The PhD program is a 3-year full time Academic program with original research and completed, defended and published Dissertation.